 Blog

-What does a Wigs, Hair and Make-Up Artist do?
+What does a Make-Up Artist do?

-Depending on the size of the production and the requirements of the show, there may be separate positions for hair and make-up staff, or they may be combined roles.
+The Make-Up Artist will ensure that the Actors and Performers have suitable make-up for a performance.
+In theatre, they may also be referred to as Wigs, Hair and Make-Up Assistants, Technicians and Supervisors.
+Depending on the size of the production and the requirements of the show, there may be separate positions for wigs, hair and make-up staff, or they may be combined roles.

 • Casting facial and body moulds and sculpting latex foam for prosthetics

-• Assisting with quick changes
+• Assisting with quick changes requiring make-up

 • Research on the styles of historical periods